TV Tropes Needs Your Help

 - This is actually the theme of Senki Zesshou Symphogear.
 Every Symphogear has at least two image songs per season and at least one of them is used in the anime.
 This is justified because their powers can only displayed when they sing.
 There are also some other songs and duets they do.

-- Kagerou Days is based on an entire series of these.
+- Mekakucity Actors, being the anime extension of Kagerou Project (a Vocaloid project) has a ton of these.
 Every character gets at least one (Takane and Mary get two, Momo and Hibiya get a joint-second), plus several other 'plot-based' songs.
+There are 23 songs in total, with one actually topping the 2013 Yearly Vocaloid Rankings.

 - Mega Ran's album "Black Materia" is a collection of raps about Final Fantasy VII, of which most are done from Cloud's perspective.
 "Cloud Strife" in particular is Mega Ran, in character as Cloud, rapping about Cloud's life story.